Remote Sensing and Geospatial Data

-Prerequisites: TG-0.1 GOAP Fundamentals, TG-0.7 Quality Assurance Framework Enables: TG-3.1 Asset Accounts, TG-3.5 Ecosystem Condition Accounts, TG-6.1 Coral Reef Ecosystem Accounting, TG-6.2 Mangrove and Coastal Wetland Accounting, TG-6.3 Seagrass Ecosystem Accounting, TG-1.2 Marine Spatial Planning
+Prerequisites: TG-0.1 General Introduction to Ocean Accounts, TG-0.7 Quality Assurance Principles Enables: TG-3.1 Asset Accounts, TG-3.5 Social Accounts, TG-6.1 Coral Reef Ecosystem Accounting, TG-6.2 Mangrove and Coastal Wetland Accounting, TG-6.3 Seagrass Ecosystem Accounting, TG-1.2 OA and Marine Spatial Planning

 1 Outcome